beenje/blog/posts/openvpn-source-based-routing.rst

 address.

 You can of course use the router webinterface to stop and start openvpn.
-In another post, I'll talk about an even more user friendly way to control it.
+In `another post </posts/home-assistant-on-turris-omnia-via-lxc-container>`_, I'll talk about an even more user friendly way to control it.